israelpablo/DatoMasivos/Unit2/Practices/Practica7.md

 ### Result

 ![img](https://github.com/israelpablo/DatoMasivos/blob/Unit2/Unit2/Practices/Result%202.PNG)

-Now is necessary create our arrays one is for training and the other one is for testdata for that is necessary add this code.
+Now it is necessary to create our arrays one is for training and the other one is for test data for that is necessary add this code.

 ```
 val Array (trainingData, testData) = data.randomSplit (Array (0.7, 0.3), 100L)